 Coffee beans grown at higher elevations tend to have higher levels of organic acid and caffeine.
 A good example of this fruity brightness can be found in Ethiopian coffee.

-Coffee beans are processed in a number of different ways.
-They way they are processed contributed to the overall coffee acidity:
+Coffee beans can be processed in a number of different ways.
+The way they are processed contributes to the overall coffee acidity.
+The three most common processing methods are:

 - Wet/washed processing